wso2-extensions/esb-connector-msdynamics365/src/test/INTEGRATION-TEST.md

 Tested Platform:

- - Microsoft WINDOWS V-7
- - UBUNTU 14.04, Mac OSx 10.9
+ - UBUNTU 16.04
- - WSO2 ESB 5.0.0 and the latest version (EI 6.1.1)
+ - WSO2 EI 6.5.0

 STEPS:

-1. Download ESB 5.0.0 from official website and extract the ESB and add "-XX:-UseSplitVerifier" under $JVM_MEM_OPTS into {ESB_HOME}/bin/wso2server.sh.
+1. Download EI from official website and extract the EI.

-2. The ESB should be configured as below;
+2. The EI should be configured as below;
    	Please make sure that the below mentioned Axis configurations are enabled (\repository\conf\axis2\axis2.xml).

        <messageFormatter contentType="application/x-www-form-urlencoded"
                              class="org.apache.axis2.transport.http.XFormURLEncodedFormatter"/>
    	   <messageBuilder contentType="application/x-www-form-urlencoded"
                            class="org.apache.synapse.commons.builders.XFormURLEncodedBuilder"/>

    	Note: Add the above message formatter and the corresponding message builder only if they are not available in the axis configurations.